alphagov/govuk-prototype-kit/docs/documentation/get-started/mac-installation-guide/before-you-install.md

 # Before you install the Prototype Kit

+In some departments, you need admin access on your computer to install the Prototype Kit.
+If you do not have admin access, you can ask your IT team to install it for you.

 Before you install the Prototype Kit, you will need:

 - [an application called Terminal](#terminal)